Steven Caldwell: Roy Keane was either really good or nonsensical as manager

 “The one thing I didn’t like about when I left was that he said I was good at organising parties, nights out and events.
 I just thought, ‘Well, I was more than that.’

 “I had no fear of Roy Keane.
 The public thinks that everyone is scared of him; I never thought that once.
 I was more scared of other managers; guys you wouldn’t believe, like Chris Hughton, Walter Smith, these guys were scary.

 “But when Roy got into that erratic state, it wasn’t scary, it was weird.
 There are other people who know him better, but that’s my experience.

 “If you shout and shout, eventually people stop listening.
 Chris was a brilliant guy, and when you gain so much respect for someone, if you let him down or he was angry, it was scary.
 I wouldn’t mess with him.”

 Three successful years at Burnley were followed by a year at Wigan and two years playing under Hughton and Lee Clark at Birmingham.

-Caldwell then went on to Toronto FC in 2013 before retiring to a life balancing broadcasting work with being assistant coach of the Canadian national team, where he works with Bayern Munich starlet Alphonso Davies.
+Caldwell then went on to Toronto FC in 2013 before retiring and balancing broadcasting work with being the assistant coach of the Canadian national team, where he worked with Bayern Munich starlet Alphonso Davies.

-“He’s a guy that I’ve seen since his first game in professional football, and he improves at a rate quicker than I’ve seen anyone improve,” Caldwell says of the 20-year-old.
+“He’s a guy that I’ve seen since his first game in professional football, and he improves at a rate quicker than I’ve seen anyone improve,” Caldwell says of the 22-year-old.

 “Working with him now in the national team, I just see someone who develops from camp to camp.
 It’s remarkable, he has all the attributes; he’s quick, he’s strong, he’s skilful, he reads the game.